bblanchon/ArduinoContinuousStepper/README.md

   begin(pin_t stepPin, pin_t dirPin, pin_t enablePin = NULL_PIN);

   // Configures the "enable" pin.
+  // You can pass LOW as the second argument to invert the logic.
-  // The pin is set to high unless powerOff() was called. void setEnablePin(pin_t pinNumber);
+  // The pin is set to its active level unless powerOff() was called. void setEnablePin(pin_t pinNumber, bool activeLevel = HIGH);

   // Updates the status of the step and dir pins.
   // You must call this function as frequently as possible. void loop();

-  // Sets the enable pin's level to high and restores the current speed. void powerOn();
+  // Sets the enable pin's level to its active level and restores the current speed. void powerOn();

-  // Sets the enable pin's level to low. void powerOff();
+  // Sets the enable pin's level to its inactive level. void powerOff();

   // Changes target speed.